The Clash of Red and Black

 The 58th tankōbon of Case Closed released by Viz Media on April 12, 2016, entitled The Clash of Red and Black, where some of the individual chapters of the arc is encapsulated.
 On the cover, Conan Edogawa is dressed as Shuichi Akai, a major character in the story arc.

-The Clash of Red and Black (赤と黒のクラッシュ, Aka to Kuro no Kurasshu) are story arcs 170, 171, and 174–176 of the Japanese manga series Case Closed, which is referred to as lit.
-Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Konan) in Japan.
+The Clash of Red and Black (赤と黒のクラッシュ, Aka to Kuro no Kurasshu) are story arcs 170, 171, and 174–176 of the Japanese manga series Case Closed, which is referred to as Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Konan) in Japan.
 The arc was published in Shogakukan's Weekly Shōnen Sunday from October 2006 to June 2007 from issues 44 to 25, and spanned 20 chapters of the manga, later encapsulated in tankōbon volumes 56–59 which were released in Japan from January 13 to October 18, 2007.
 To date, it is the longest story arc in Case Closed history.

 The Case Closed anime adapted the arc into episodes 491–504 and was broadcast on Nippon Television Network System from January 14 to May 19, 2008.
 The arc follows Shinichi Kudo as he investigates the Black Organization with the FBI, and learns the truth behind the Hondo family.
 In the beginning of the series, Shinichi was poisoned and turned into a child.
 Since then, he had been using the identity Conan Edogawa whilst keeping his true identity a secret.

 Viz Media localized and published the volumes from October 13, 2015, to July 12, 2016.